 You will need to deposit a certain amount with the bookie and your reward for doing so will be the bonus funds or free bet.
 You’ll nearly always have to meet minimum odds requirements and you may find that a bookmaker will limit how much you can win via a free bet.
 They could say something like ‘maximum winnings of £500’, for example.

-Another offer that will appeal to some is a ‘Risk Free Bet’.
+Another offer that will appeal to some is a ‘Money Back Bet’.
 That states that you deposit money into your account and place a bet.
 If your bet wins then you take your winnings and celebrate.
 If it loses then you’ll have a free bet token that matches your initial stake added to your account.
 That will then have the restrictions mentioned above applied to it.
-The ‘risk free’ nature of the bet is that you’ll get it returned in tokens, very rarely does it come back to you in cash.

 How you claim the offer is the other crucial thing to bear in mind.
 Plenty of bookies will have an automatic system that sees your account credited as soon as you’ve met the requirements that they laid down with the offer.
 Others ask you to input a code when you open your account or click the link that takes you to the offer page.
 This will typically be something like ‘CHELT10’ and will be nice and obvious for you.